My painting of Ophelia’s death was discussed in the following publication.

 Ophelia (2002) by Norma Galley

-almost abstract painting where the central lying figure is perceived after longer observation.
-The obvious abstract features correspond to the technique that
+It is an almost abstract painting where the central lying figure is perceived after longer observation.
+The obvious abstract features correspond to the

 The list of artists who painted Ophelia in the twentieth century is opened with M. Macdonald and terminated with Norma Galley, whose Ophelia encloses the